 79117 Freiburg in Breisgau

 Coming from the north or south along the A5, exit at the 'Freiburg-Mitte' junction and head in the direction of Donaueschingen along the B31 following signs for Ebnet and Littenweiler/Stadion.
 Don't make the mistake of turning into the B31 Schützenalle Tunnel but keep left along Schwarzwaldstraße and the stadium will appear after a mile on your left.
 If you're heading from the Black Forest in the east, leave the B31 at the Littenweiler/Stadion exit.
-Bear in mind that due to the fact that the ground is hemmed in by the River Dreisam on one side, an adjoining sports club on another, and Schwarzwaldstraße and the surrounding streets are closed off to non-residents on matchdays, you're not going to be able to park at the ground.
+Bear in mind that due to the fact that the ground is hemmed in by the River Dreisam on one side, an adjoining sports club on another, and Schwarzwaldstraße and the surrounding streets are closed off to non-residents from three hours before kick-off on matchdays, you're not going to be able to park at the ground.
 Your best bet therefore is to use the nearby Pädagogische Hochschule (Kunzenweg 21, 79117 Freiburg im Breisgau) from where it's just a short stroll to the turnstiles.